FutureX-Corporate/Futurdustry-Mod/README.md

 # THIS MOD IS CLOSED AND IS NOT BEING WORKED ON
-  Below is outdated info, later to be updated to recent versions on Mindustry By later, it could be a week from now or three years. :/
+  Below is outdated info, later to be updated to recent versions on Mindustry.
+By later, it could be a week from now or three years. :/

 ~